marklogic-community/corb2/README.md

 ```

 You might want to skip the integration tests until you have configured a test database
-(the integration tests that require a live MarkLogic database):
+(the integration tests require a live MarkLogic database):

 ```
 ./gradlew build -x integrationTest